chuber1986/config_tool/README.md

 argument `--config`, environment variable `CONFIG_FILE` or if exists the default path `.configs/config.json` will be used.

-If non of the above option is used commandline arguments are parsed as parameters.

 ## Features:
 ### Parent file:
 A config file can specify a parent config from which it inherits.
 First,